chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 ### 5.4 Performance & Optimization

-The site uses the Next.js `<Image>` component for all content, with `remotePatterns` configured for both `storage.googleapis.com` (for Signed URL avatars) and `firebasestorage.googleapis.com` (for Firebase token-based images).
-Low-resolution, pixelated avatars on poet pages were fixed by adding a `sizes="16rem"` prop to the avatar's `<Image>` component, correctly informing Next.js to fetch a high-quality image that matches the CSS container.
-As a temporary measure to unblock deployment, the `next.config.mjs` file currently uses `typescript: { ignoreBuildErrors: true }` and `eslint: { ignoreBuildErrors: true }` to bypass a persistent TypeScript build error and several ESLint warnings.
-These issues do not affect performance and are tracked in the `BACKLOG.md` for a future permanent fix.
+The site uses the Next.js `<Image>` component for all content, with `remotePatterns` configured for Firebase Storage (`storage.googleapis.com` and `firebasestorage.googleapis.com`).
+Low-resolution, pixelated avatars on poet pages were fixed by adding a `sizes="16rem"` prop to the avatar's `<Image>` component, correctly informing Next.js to fetch a high-quality image.
+The entire project was downgraded to the stable **Next.js 14** and **React 18** stack to resolve a critical, persistent TypeScript build error, and the codebase now passes all linting and type checks without workarounds.

 ###  5.5 Data Freshness & Caching Strategy
 A core challenge was solving the "stale data" problem inherent with static site generation.
 Content pre-rendered at build time would not reflect new stars or community activity in Firebase.
 The solution was to implement **Incremental Static Regeneration (ISR)** across all public-facing server pages.
 By exporting revalidate = 3600 from each page, we instruct the Next.js server to serve the fast, cached version while automatically regenerating the page in the background if it's more than an hour old.
 This one-hour period was a deliberate choice, balancing the need for fresh content against the cost of server resources and Firebase reads, perfectly aligning with the gallery's role as a public archive rather than a real-time feed.